A complete guide on how to install all laminate floors, by our in house experts.

 Always read the manufacturers own recommended installation guides before installation.
 Learning how to lay laminate flooring is usually carried out in the same way but often some specific methods are needed on some types of flooring.

 Ensure all existing flooring and underlay is removed to give a level base before beginning your installation.
 As there is an expansion gap needed around the outside of any laminate floor, you have the option of removing your existing skirting boards, installing your new floor and then installing your skirting again.
 Or instead, use a beading to hide the expansion gap after installation.

 Laying laminate flooring is quick and easy and it can be fitted into most areas of any home (usually with the exception of wet rooms).
 We do recommend click vinyl flooring or water resistant laminate floors in wet areas.

 Floating using an underlay is the most common method as it can then be fitted over any type of sub-floor.
 It is very DIY friendly and won't need any training or experience.
 Laminate flooring just clicks together without the need for any type of adhesive.
 Different floors will click in varying ways to ensure you are familiar with how the floor clicks together before beginning.

-It is important to use the right kind of underlay.
-Onto a concrete sub-floor you must use underlay which has a damp proof membrane (normally foil backed underlay) and over a wooden sub-floor, you can use any laminate floor underlay.
+It is important to use the right kind of laminate flooring underlay.
+Onto a concrete sub-floor you must use underlay which has a damp proof membrane.
+You can see our range at - Concrete Sub-Floor Underlays. and over a wooden sub-floor check our range of underlay for wooden sub-floors.
 There are various features and benefits to each, such as leveling and insulating underlays.

-After laying your underlay, you can begin clicking the floor together.
+After installing the underlay begin clicking the floor together.
 Start at a straight wall and lay your first row joining all the edge boards.
 The first board should be a 1/2 board then continue along the row.
 Use spacers to ensure you maintain a 10mm gap against the wall.
-If you don't have spacers some cut offs from your laminate floor will work.
+If you don't have spacers some cut-offs from your laminate floor will work.